Ant-Brain/EfficientWord-Net/README.md

 @Stypox has provided a gist with which one can perform inference for the same in C++ <https://gist.github.com/Stypox/2bf47017ea5361776d9c096e886e0540>

-## Change notes from v1.0.3 to v1.0.4
+## Change notes from v1.0.5 to v1.0.6

-- Stability related improvements
+- Added support for mp3 as just now discovered that soundfile library does support mp3 (the added support recently as Copyright for mp3 got expired)

 ## Change notes from v1.0.4 to v1.0.5